Remarkable upper bounds for interpolation error constants on triangles: Introduction

-Here, let us explain the relationship between interpolation error and interpolation error constant.
-For $u\in H^1(T)$, let $\Pi^{(P0)}u$ be a constant function such that the mean value on triangle $T$ is equal to that of $u$, then
+We now explain the relationship between interpolation error and an interpolation error constant.
+For $u\in H^1(T)$, let $\Pi^{(P0)}u$ be a constant function such that the mean value on triangle $T$ is equal to that of $u$; then,

 holds.
-Also, for $u\in H^2(T)$, let $\Pi^{(P1)}u$ be a linear function whose values coincide with those of $u$ at each vertex of triangle $T$; then the following estimate holds:
+In addition, for $u\in H^2(T)$, let $\Pi^{(P1)}u$ be a linear function whose values coincide with those of $u$ at each vertex of triangle $T$; then, the following estimate holds.

-$C_2(T)$ is related to Crouzeix-Raviart interpolation: for $u\in H^1(T)$, let $\Pi^{(CR)}u$ be a linear function such that the average value on each edge of $T$ coincides with that of $u$, then
+$C_2(T)$ is related to Crouzeix-Raviart interpolation: for $u\in H^1(T)$, let $\Pi^{(CR)}u$ be a linear function such that the average value on each edge of $T$ coincides with that of $u$; then,

 holds.
 The second inequality in \eqref{CR} can be shown using the divergence theorem and a proof similar to that in Lemma~\ref{projection1}, which will be discussed later.
 Moreover, for $u\in H^2(T)$, using the fact that $(u-\Pi^{(CR)}u)_x, (u-\Pi^{(CR)}u)_y\in V^{1,1}(T)$ and \eqref{CR}, the following inequalities also hold.

 \begin{remark}\upshape Here, we explain how we derived the formulas $K_j(T)$ presented in Theorem~\ref{formula}.
 First, we prepared approximate values of $C_j(T)$ with hundreds of concrete triangles.
 Then, we tried to find simple polynomial expressions with $S^2$ and symmetric polynomials of $A^2,B^2,C^2$ using the least-square method that fit the approximated values of $C_j(T)$.
 Note that for $(ABC/S)^2$, the leading term of $K_4(T)$, with a coefficient of $1$, is optimal and cannot be decreased.
 This term is related to the divergence rate of $C_4(T)$ when $T$ degenerates.
 Although the other coefficients of each term in $K_j(T)$ are slightly adjustable, we decided to make the coefficients as simple as possible and convenient in practical applications. \end{remark}